Quick Summary

 In the Consumer-to-Consumer (C2C) model, individuals sell products or services directly to other individuals through online platforms.
 These platforms act as intermediaries, connecting buyers and sellers.

 The Consumer-to-Business (C2B) model is the opposite of B2C.
-Here, individuals offer services or products to businesses instead of the other way around.
+In this model, individuals offer services or products to businesses instead of the other way around.
 It is common among freelancers, influencers, and independent creators.

 E-business has transformed the way people buy and sell products and services.
 Whether it’s a company selling to another business (B2B), a direct sale to consumers (B2C), individuals selling to each other (C2C), or consumers offering services to businesses (C2B), each model has its own advantages.
 Choosing the right e-business model depends on your target audience, business goals, and resources.

-E-business operates using digital technology, allowing businesses to sell products and services online.
+E-business uses digital technology, allowing businesses to sell products and services online.
 It streamlines transactions, making it convenient for both sellers and buyers.
 Below is a step-by-step explanation of how e-business works:

 The first step in e-business is establishing an online presence.
 Businesses create a website, mobile app, or social media page where they can showcase their products or services.

-Once the online platform is ready, businesses upload details about their products or services.
+Once the online platform is ready, businesses upload product or service details.
 This includes:

 For example, an online clothing store will upload pictures of clothes, mention fabric details, and specify available sizes and colors.